 2. The Pacific Science Center is the best place to learn how weather works.
 Take a trip on a stormy day and discover how Mother Nature works.

-4. Roll, jump, hop, climb, slide, swing and burn off the winter stir-crazies at BoomShaka—the world’s largest indoor aerial arts park!
+4. Jump, hop, climb, swing and burn off the winter stir-crazies at Flying Circus Extreme Air Sports—our area’s newest indoor sports park.

 5. Kids can learn about urban farming techniques, vegetable gardening and more at this year’s Northwest Flower & Garden Show.

 7. Just because it’s raining doesn’t mean your little ones can’t play on the playground.
-This awesome new playground at Lake Sammamish State Park features rubber surfaces and weather protection to ensure tykes are safe whether they play on the wet or dry playground.
+The awesome playground at Lake Sammamish State Park and Bellevue Downtown Park both feature rubber surfaces and weather protection to ensure tykes are safe whether they play on the wet or dry playground.

 10. Winter = snow!
 At least in the mountains.
 Head to one of the local passes for sledding and tubing fun!